audrey617/CS6210-Advanced-Operating-Systems-Notes/README.md

 Time: Spring 2022

 <p>Repo Desc: Notes for the review purpose.
 Based off of the transcripts of the lectures.
+This note is public as AOS is an open course.
 Please feel free to leave a comment in issues or commit/open pull requests if you spot errors in md.file or google docs. </p>

 ## Table of AOS contents